zhaohanxiong/HectreTest/README.md

 		a)	python sample.py

 		But make sure to activate the virtual environment in #4 every time you reconnect to the server.

+	6)	Run “initialize_backendAPI.py” which sets up the API so data can be fed in to the database in real time.